Sage Bambino Plus Review

 Remove the portafilter, you don’t want this in while it’s descaling.

 Put a Jug or bowl under the group and steam wand, you’ll need 2L capacity.
-You only need 1L capacity for the first part of the descale cycle, nevertheless for the second part, the rinsing cycle, you need 2l.
-If you don't have a big enough bowl then truly use two bowls and replace one with the other half way through the rinsing cycle.
+You only need 1L capacity for the first part of the descale cycle, but for the second part, the rinsing cycle, you need 2l.
+If you do not have a big enough bowl then simply work with two bowls and replace one with the other half way through the rinsing cycle.

 Push the single shot button and steam button together for 5 seconds, to enter the descale mode.

-You’ll understand it’s beginning the descale when the single shot button light and steam button light both go solid – at this point, push either the single shot button or the steam button to start the descale cycle.
+You’ll know it’s starting the descale when the single shot button light and steam button light both go solid – at this point, push either the single shot button or the steam button to start the descale cycle.
 Both buttons will continuously flash while it’s descaling.

 Once the 1L of water has been used up, the descaling will pause while you refill the water tank, this time fill it to the max line – empty the jug or bowl, then put it back in place and the single shot button and steam button will go solid again, press the steam button or single shot button again to resume the cycle.